1926

 In Oct 1950, the Chinese communist Army attacked the independent

-province) and along its Western border (U-Tsang province) touching
+province) from Chengdu and along its Western border (U-Tsang province)

 The weak and under-equipped Tibetan army could not oppose serious

-On 7 Nov 1950, Lhasa sends a desperate call for help to the
+On 7 Nov 1950, Lhasa sent a desperate call for help to the

 United Nations.
 However, not being a member, having shunned the

-did not manage to attract much attention.
-Last but not least, the
+to attract much attention.
+Last but not least, the Korean War

-Korean War was raging at the same time.
-It had begun on 25 Jun 1950
+was raging at the same time.
+It had begun on 25 Jun 1950 and

 remained ignored from the world.